-The values and beliefs of a company as reflected through the organizational structure and the behaviour of employees.
+Corporate culture, composed of the values and beliefs of a company, is reflected through the company’s organizational structure and the behaviour of its employees.

-What your customers believe they will receive from purchasing your product or service.
-Often this goes far beyond the mere product or service itself; there are additional benefits that the consumer anticipates, such as customer service or warranty fulfillment.
+Customer expectations are made up of your customers’ beliefs regarding what they will receive from purchasing your product or service.
+Often their expectations go far beyond the mere product or service itself, including additional benefits such as customer service or warranty fulfillment.

-An individual who initiates a business; an entrepreneur often has the unique ability to develop great ideas, improve upon them and execute them.
+Entrepreneurs are individuals who initiate a business.
+An entrepreneur often has the unique ability to develop great ideas, improve upon them and execute them.

-Distinctive characteristics of a product or service.
-A feature often results in a positive benefit to the customer.
+Features are distinctive characteristics of a product or service.
+A feature often brings a positive benefit to the customer.

-These are costs that remain constant regardless of the number of sales.
-For example, rent is an expense that does not change whether you sell two units of a product or ten.
+Fixed costs remain constant regardless of how many number of a business makes.
+For example, rent doesn’t change whether you sell two or ten units of a product.

 Flat Organizational Structure (see also Hierarchical Organization Structure)